(WAR against JAPAN, 1942-45 – continued)

 In the first six to twelve months of a war with the United States and Great Britain I will run wild and win victory upon victory.
 But then, if the war continues after that, I have no expectation of success.

 The move toward Australia began in the summer of 1942.
 The first target was a port just north of Australia: Port Moresby in New Guinea.
-Having failed to take the port in a naval operation in May during the Battle of the Coral Sea, Prime Minister Tojo would now try a land invasion.
-In late July a Japanese force of 8,000 landed in New Guinea, at Buna, a hundred miles northeast of Port Moresby.
-An Australian division – which had fought Rommel successfully at Tobruk – and a U.S. Marine Division were rushed to Moresby and then inland, where they stopped the Japanese advance.
-And MacArthur, the Allied commander in the Pacific, moved his headquarters from Australia to Port Moresby.
+Having failed to take the port in a naval operation in May during the Battle of the Coral Sea, Prime Minister Tojo would now try a land invasion in New Guinea.
+In late July a Japanese force of 8,000 landed at Buna, a hundred miles northeast of Port Moresby.
+An Australian division – which had fought Rommel successfully at Tobruk – and a US Marine Division were rushed to Moresby and then inland, where they stopped the Japanese advance.
+With Port Moresby secured, the Allied commander in the Pacific, General MacArthur, moved his headquarters there from Australia.

-MacArthur wanted to spread out Japan's forces in the area and so he challenged the Japanese on nearby islands, including Guadalcanal, where, on August 7, he sent 11,000 U.S. Marines.
-Guadalcanal became the main focus of the contest between the Allies and Japan, and for months the battle there raged on, involving U.S. and Japanese aircraft carriers and other ships.
+MacArthur wanted Japan to disperse its forces, so he challenged the Japanese on nearby islands, including Guadalcanal, where, on August 7, he sent 11,000 US Marines.
+Guadalcanal became the main focus of the contest between the Allies and Japan, and for months the battle there raged on, involving US and Japanese aircraft carriers and other ships.
 The Allies won control of the air over Guadalcanal.
 The Japanese sent reinforcements.
 Japanese submarines put the aircraft carrier Saratoga out of action and sank the carrier Wasp, and both sides lost other ships.
-The Allies made it difficult for the Japanese to supply their troops on Guadalcanal, who were suffering from hunger, and, in early February, 1943, Emperor Hirohito commanded that the Japanese on Guadalcanal withdraw.
+The Allies made it difficult for the Japanese to supply their troops on Guadalcanal, who were suffering from hunger.
+In early February 1943, Emperor Hirohito commanded that the Japanese on Guadalcanal withdraw.
 Japan's plans to invade Australia had come to naught.
 Japan's military described the withdrawal as an "advance by turning," and the public sardonically called it "advancing backwards."